 Trend 5: RegTech

-Regulatory management is one of the emerging trends in banking sector that aims at restricting fraudulent activities with the help of machine learning algorithms produced on the basis of big data.
-The evolution of digital solutions is followed by an increasing number of data breaches, cyber attacks, and money laundering.
+Regulatory management is one of the emerging trends in the banking sector that aims at restricting fraudulent activities with the help of machine learning algorithms produced on the basis of big data.
+The evolution of digital solutions is followed by an increasing number of data breaches, cyber-attacks, and money laundering.
 ID Theft Resource Center states that in the period between January 2005 and May 2020 there were 11,762 data breaches.
 Therefore, the technology has become actively used in the financial sector for regulatory monitoring, reporting, and compliance.

 A Canadian startup Mind Bridge leverages Artificial Intelligence and Machine learning to build a data analytics platform for auditing.
 The platform integrates accounting data and domain expertise to find mistakes and detect possible risks.
 With the help of the startup, companies can have the entire set of their clients’ data analyzed and get a summary of possible risks and ways to omit them.

 Blockchains are essentially databases with a few unique traits.
 To begin with, data are scattered, which means they are kept on several devices with no single person in charge.
 Next, data is encrypted, which means that only those with the necessary cryptographic keys may change or update it.
 Finally, they are regulated by consensus, which means that modifications to the data may only be made if everyone who has a say in the subject accepts.
 Because of these features, blockchains pose a significant threat to the financial services sector, which has typically been centralized and managed by bank owners and regulators such as monetary authorities.
 It might also be extremely advantageous, allowing infrastructure to be streamlined while reducing fraud, boosting transparency, speeding up fundamental procedures like settling and clearing transactions, and increasing security.